 BEZEL: Original non-rotating bezel and insert inscribed with a tachymeter, a scale which drivers use to measure speed over a given distance.
 Several small dings in the bezel, typical for these watches given how high they sat on the wrist.

-BAND: This bullhead comes with a brown leather strap, with stainless-steel hardware - this Seiko also comes with a premium nylon NATO strap, with stainless-steel hardware, a comfortable compliment to this vintage bullhead.
+BAND: This bullhead comes with its original stainless-steel "fishbone" bracelet, which evinces normal wear, albeit with mostly tight links.
+This 6138 also comes with a premium nylon "seatbelt" NATO strap, excellent brushed stainless-steel hardware, a comfortable compliment to this vintage bullhead.

 MOVEMENT: Original 6138B Seiko 21-jewel automatic movement, manufactured in July 1976, which beats at 21,600 beats per hour.
 This 6138 was serviced in November 2019.

 CROWN: Original unsigned stainless steel crown.

 CHRONOGRAPH PUSHERS: Pushers reset original main chronograph sweep and subdial hands to zero, with no issues.